keu/docs/astro/connect-azure.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-Use the information provided here to learn how you can securely connect your Astro data plane to your existing Azure instance.
+Use the information provided here to learn how you can securely connect Astro to your existing Azure instance.
 A connection to Azure allows Astro to access data stored on your Azure instance and is a necessary step to running pipelines in a production environment.

 ## Connection options